ClementTsang/aoc_2021/day_01/README.md

 # Day 1

-Did this in [Nim](https://nim-lang.org/), after originally taking a crack at it in Python.
-I tried to not use too many libraries.
+Did this in [Nim](https://nim-lang.org/), originally did it in Python.

 Compile and run from this directory with: